- This event has passed.

 Rashida Murphy lives and works on the traditional lands of the Whadjuk people of the Noongar nation.
 She runs workshops on writing and aspects of culture, race, and identity, and mentors emerging writers of colour.
 Rashida’s prose and poetry have been published internationally in journals and anthologies.
 Her novel, The Historian’s Daughter was shortlisted in the Dundee International Book Prize in 2015 and published in 2016 by UWA Publishing.

 100 Aberdeen Street Northbridge

-The Centre is a ten minute walk from the Perth train station and the Perth Busport, and is serviced by regular CAT buses.
+Centre for Stories is a ten minute walk from the Perth train station and the Perth busport, and is serviced by regular CAT buses.

 Parking is available at the CPP Aberdeen Street car park (25 metre walk) or at Wilsons car park on Zempilas St (10 metres).